credizian/lambdaLayer/README.md

-# lambdaLayer
+# AWS Lambda Layers
-Lambda Layers pre-built for easy import
+Here are layers pre-zipped for easy import to AWS Lambda.